6.1.1 Child In Need

 The Initial Child in Need Meeting will usually be chaired by the social worker's Manager or the allocated social worker.

-A note of the meeting will be taken by the Chair.
+A note of the meeting will be taken by the Chair or minute taker, and the multi-agency working agreement signed.
 This record will be copied to those agencies involved, including the child and parent/s, who will need to sign their agreement.

-Most Child in Need Plans should be short term intervention and should be reviewed after six to eight weeks to determine whether change is progressing sufficiently well to step down to Early Help as an exit strategy, or if there is no progress, whether the plan needs to be amended to enable progress or whether Child Protection procedures should be considered.
+Most Child in Need Plans should be short term intervention and should be reviewed 4 weekly to determine whether change is progressing sufficiently well to step down to Early Help as an exit strategy, or if there is no progress, whether the plan needs to be amended to enable progress or whether Child Protection procedures should be considered.
 All CIN Review Meetings should analyse progress against the SSCP Continuum of Need, to ascertain which service is most appropriate to meet their need.

-Two Independent Reviewing Officers (IRO) are responsible for improving the quality of Child in Need Plans and tracking progress across children services which will closely reflect the current Child Protection monitoring process, providing robust oversight and tracking of Child in Need cases.
+Independent Reviewing Officer (IRO) is responsible for improving the quality of Child in Need Plans and tracking progress across children services which will closely reflect the current Child Protection monitoring process, providing robust oversight and tracking of Child in Need cases.

 NB: Children subject to Supervision Orders and Child in Need open to the Children with Complex Needs Support and Review Hub will not be subject to CIN IRO Review